 - In October of 2008, Mr. Bennett tired a $280 million multi-week case in the Delaware Chancery Court.
 The case, Olson v.
-Viking Global Investors, was a dispute between the founders of a hedge fund managing more than $10 million in assets.
+Viking Global Investors, was a dispute between the founders of a hedge fund managing more than $10 billion in assets.
 The Chancery Court ruled for Mr. Bennett’s clients in all respects and the Delaware Supreme Court affirmed.

 - In Bi-State v.
 Cross County Collaborative, Mr. Bennett was lead trial counsel in the longest jury trial in St. Louis County history.
 The $130 million, nine-count case involved responsibility for cost overruns for St. Louis’ largest rail, and sought, in addition, punitive damages.
 The jury, after more than four months of trial, ruled for Mr. Bennett’s clients on all counts.
 The jury also awarded the defendant millions in unpaid invoices.
 Mr. Bennett cross examined more than 30 witnesses in this case and presented opening statement and closing argument for his client.

 - In S.P. v.
 Zoltek, a case involving a supply contract for carbon fiber used in large European-manufactured wind turbine blades; the jury awarded more than $36 million to Mr. Bennett’s client, a Swiss public company.
 The jury awarded the exact amount requested by Mr. Bennett in closing argument.